Community Fund of Darien

 Our mission is to inspire people and mobilize resources to strengthen our community.
 Our vision is for all community members to have the opportunity to reach their full potential as healthy, educated, and self-sufficient individuals.
-The Community Fund of Darien invests in vital, nonprofit health and human services organizations that meet our Funding Goals of Basic Needs, Youth Success, Workforce Development and Community Health.
+The Community Fund of Darien invests in vital, nonprofit health and human services organizations that meet our Investment Goals of Basic Needs, Youth Success, Workforce Development and Community Health.
 Our community investments support Darien, Norwalk, and Stamford nonprofits and are designed to have a measurable impact and sustainable benefit.
-Since 1951, we have distributed over $20 million to local non-profits and community initiatives, impacting thousands of lives in our community.
+Since 1951, we have distributed over $20 million to local nonprofits and community initiatives, impacting thousands of lives in our community.
 Each organization we fund is thoroughly vetted by our staff and trained volunteers to ensure that our donors’ contributions are deployed effectively and with targeted impact.
 By investing in effective programs and organizations that promote equity and provide long-term support for all local residents, we strengthen our whole community.

-Fund services that meet critical basic needs such as food, housing, and emergency financial assistance.
+Invest in services that meet critical basic needs such as food, housing, and emergency financial assistance.
 Promote long-term stability of individuals and families through effective programs and services.